jcrist1/stately-streams/thoughts.md

 * missing common deadlock capable structs from library ecosystem (parking lot and tokio mutexes, dashmap, RWLocks)
 * frunk structs may not have efficient layouts
 * Unecessary copy of stream when node has only one subscriber
-* formal specification and proof of guarantees
+* no formal specification and proof of guarantees
-* no support for RWLocks which would allow better parallelism
+* no support for RWLocks which would allow better parallelism/concurrency
 * feels quite heavyweight with lots of channels, and clones
-* there is no ergonomic to subscribe to the output of the graph, or retrieve the state.
+* there is no ergonomic way to subscribe to the output of the graph, or retrieve the state.
 * no ergonomic support for fallible streams (e.g. no early termination, retries, ...?)
 * probably much more ...?